NickJongens/PowDocker/README.md

 # PowerShellDocker
-Experience the power of 'PowerShellDocker': PowerShell and Docker, seamlessly combined for script automation using supervisord for a continuous run.
+Experience the power of 'PowerShellDocker': PowerShell and Docker, seamlessly combined for script automation using supervisord for a continuously running script.

 Welcome to the 'PowerShellDocker' repo – where we blend the power of PowerShell with the magic of Docker! 🚀 Looking to run your favorite PowerShell scripts seamlessly within Docker containers on a Linux kernel?
 (Not Windows)

 With 'PowerShellDocker,' you can achieve continuous PowerShell automation, harnessing the flexibility and scalability of Docker.
 Whether it's scripting, testing, or automating tasks, you can do it!
+Supervisord ensures the script will run forever, or until you kill the container :)

 ## Examples